-Agile processes are key to efficient software development: effectively navigate your developer teams amidst COVID-19
+Agile processes key to efficient software development: effectively navigate developer teams amidst COVID-19

 During the Coronavirus outbreak, you are playing an integral role in navigating the crisis, and there is an urgency to lessen the implications of COVID-19 on your organisation’s software development infrastructure.
 To that effect, we are continuing to bring you articles aimed at helping you to support your developer teams, as with our previous article on How Engineering Leaders Can Support Remote Working Teams During Coronavirus Pandemic.
 In this article, we will be discussing how to maintain productive remote software development by exploring the essential best practices of agile processes.